0xln/Type-on-Strap/_posts/2019-09-28-try-hack-me-crack-the-hash-writeup.md

 279412f945939ba78ce0758d3fd83daa:Eternity22
 ```

-And bingo, the final hashes are cracked and Level 1 is complete.
+And bingo, the final hash is cracked and Level 1 is complete.